mcsrk/telecom-test/README.md

 Jhon Fredy Acosta Murillo

-Simple app that allow to infinite scroll all the query results for comics and characaters offered by MarvelAPI.
+Simple app that allows the user to infinite scroll all the query results for comics and characaters offered by MarvelAPI.
 When selected a character it shows his details and comics appearences.

-Also, has fake login with any email that contains substring `@telecom` and password that contains `123`
+It also has fake login with any email that contains the substring `@telecom` and any password that contains the substring `123`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+and
 ### `npm start`

 Runs the app in the development mode.\